 HOTP

 This counter is stored on both the token and the server.
 The counter on the token increments by one when a new OTP is requested.
-The counter on the server increments by one when an OTP is successfully validated.
+And the counter on the server increments by one when an OTP is successfully validated.

-HOTP tends to be user-friendly since it doesn’t increment until the user requests a new OTP, making it suitable for scenarios where time synchronization might be a challenge.
+HOTP is user-friendly since it doesn’t increment until the user requests a new OTP, making it suitable for scenarios where time synchronization might be challenging.
 This means the user has ample time to enter the OTP.
 However, this also makes HOTP more susceptible to brute-force attacks.

 TOTP

-TOTP stands for Time-based One-time Password.
-TOTP's moving factor is based on time rather than incremental counters.
-The OTP changes after a specified period of time called a timestep, which is usually between 30 to 90 seconds.
+Published as RFC 6238 by the Internet Engineering Task Force (IETF) in 2011, TOTP's moving factor is based on time rather than incremental counters.
+The OTP changes after a specified period, called a timestep, usually between 30 to 90 seconds.

 TOTP is generally more secure than HOTP and tough to crack with brute force attacks.
-However, the user has to input the passcode before it refreshes, which introduces the possibility of time drift.
-To cope with this, the authenticating server must make it easy for users to input a new OTP if the previous one expires.
+However, the user has to input the passcode before it refreshes, which comes with the possibility of time drift.
+To remedy this, the authenticating server must make it easy for users to input a new OTP if the previous one expires.

 Understand the difference better: TOTP vs HOTP: A Complete Breakdown